Sustainable Communities and Climate Protection Act of 2008: SCS Evaluation Methodology

 In July 2011, ARB published a description of the methodology that it will use to determine whether a region's SCS, if adopted, will be expected to meet the greenhouse gas reduction target for that region.

 MPOs develop models to estimate current and predict future transportation-related conditions in the region.
 Inputs to the model include population distribution, land uses, and transportation infrastructure and services.
 The model then converts these inputs into output values such as vehicle miles traveled, daily trips per household and percentage trips by various modes of travel (auto, transit, bicycling and walking).
 These and other outputs of the model will be used to estimate total greenhouse gas emissions from motor vehicles for the region.

 Primary responsibility for transportation modeling remains with the MPOs, as will the evaluation of the impact of their SCS on greenhouse gas emissions.
 ARB's role will be evaluate the technical analysis performed by the MPOs, including a review of model complexity, and consideration of available resources and unique characteristics of each region.
 ARB will confirm estimates of vehicle-related GHG emissions and make a determination of whether these emissions will meet regional targets.
 Over time, ARB will revise its methodology for reviewing an SCS and work with MPOs to help them improve their modeling capabilities and evaluation of the impact of future Sustainable Communities Strategies on vehicle-related greenhouse gas emissions.

-Sustainable Communities Strategies by region

-Sacramento Area Council of Governments (SACOG)

-SACOG is currently preparing their 2035 Metropolitan Transportation Plan (MTP), which will include a Sustainable Communities Strategy as required by SB 375.
-The draft MTP is scheduled for release in Fall 2011.

-San Diego Association of Governments (SANDAG)

-In June 2011, SANDAG released its Draft Regional Transportation Plan for 2050 which includes its Draft Sustainable Communities Strategy.